mamonaco1973/azure-mate-xrdp/README.md

   - A dedicated Azure Virtual Network with public and private subnets
   - Public IPs and optionally Bastion for secure management access
   - Route tables and NSGs configured to support AD, Azure Files (NFS),
-    and the Lubuntu XRDP VM
+    and the MATE XRDP VM

 - **Security & Identity:**
   - Network Security Groups for the domain controller, Linux desktop VM,